technomancy/bussard/manual.md

 `$`.
 Enter `logout` to terminate your session and return to your ship's computer.

-For non-interactive sessions, you can use `ssh_get_connection`, which takes a username and password and returns a function that takes a command to run and returns its output.
+For non-interactive sessions, you can use `ssh_connect`, which takes a username and password and returns a function that takes a command to run and returns its output.
 This can be useful for writing programs to automate common tasks.
 Call the resulting function with